urani-trade/solana-dev-onboarding-rs/chapters/08_transfer_hooks.md

 <br>

-* Whenever the token is transferred, a `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).
+* Whenever the token is transferred, an `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).

-* For every token transfer involving tokens from the Mint Account, the Token Extensions program makes a Cross Program Invocation (CPI) to execute an instruction on the Transfer Hook program.
+* For every token transfer involving tokens from the Mint Account, the Token Extensions program invokes a Cross-Program Instruction (CPI) to execute an instruction on the Transfer Hook program.

 <br>

 > [!IMPORTANT]
-> **Mint Accounts**: To create a new token, `create-token()` function is used to initialize a new Mint Account, which contains basic information about the token.
+> **Mint Accounts**: Mint Accounts: To create a new token, the `create-token()` function is used to initialize a new Mint Account, which contains basic information about the token.
 This account stores general information about the token and who has permissions over it.
-Data about token holdings of particular individuals are stored in Token Accounts.
+Data about particular individuals' token holdings are stored in Token Accounts.

 <br>

-* All accounts from the initial transfer are converted to read-only accounts (i.e., the signer privileges of the sender do not extend to the Transfer Hook program).
+* All accounts from the initial transfer are converted to read-only accounts (i.e., the sender's signer privileges do not extend to the Transfer Hook program).

 * Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, and the transfer hook `_id`: